sustanza/slcsp/README.md

 * ```zips.csv```
 * ```plans.csv```

 These are all included in the data directory in the root of this project.
-An optional 4th argument is the final output of the slcsp file with the SLCSP rate associate to the correct zip code.
+An optional 4th argument is the final output of the slcsp file with the SLCSP rate associated to the correct zip code.
 By default, the application just overrides the ```slcsp.csv``` file as per the requirements.
 However, this was added as an additional optional argument so that the original file wouldn't be modified upon execution of the application.

 ### Running via NPM scripts in the CLI
 ```npm run start "./data/slcsp.csv" "./data/zips.csv" "./data/plans.csv" "./data/slcspfinal.csv"```